kinther/federation2/README.md

 to print further data to logfile, conversion of user/password passing to command line arguments rather than static entries in script, and some PEP8 updates.

+1.2 "BBQ BioChips" - cargo bay checks/notifications, script will now exit if run by character below Founder rank, script will exit when character is not on their home planet when started, home planet is now passed from command line, deficits not accounted for in planets.json will be skipped, and fixed a timestamp error on Windows preventing script from running.